- ICH GCP

 Incidence of adverse events (AEs) and serious adverse events (SAEs)

-Time Frame: From the start of treatment until the patient is off study (approximately 1 year for all Arms)
+Time Frame: From the start of treatment until the end of the study (approximately 9 months after the last patient has started treatment)

 For each adverse event CTCAE grade and causality (related to AZD1390 or radiotherapy) will be collected.